kaneschutzman/watcherjs/examples/readme.md

 # Examples

-Here is various example of how to use the watcher.js API.
+Here are various examples of how to use the watcher.js API.

 ## Create a _http connector_